Professional Writing Techniques for the Web

 - Tip: Be sure your landing top pages are linked to your home page and other site pages.
 One of the easiest ways to lose a new visitor is to drop them on a page with no way to navigate to other pages on your site for more information should they need it.

 2. First impressions are EVERYTHING.
 Web shoppers are becoming savvier as to what they expect from their online shopping experience, and a copy-dense page with no graphics or interactivity is not it.
-The layout of your website pages have a significant effect on how you approach your web content, so lay out your pages before adding text.
+The layout of your website pages has a significant effect on how you approach your web content, so lay out your pages before adding text.

 White space is still important to offer readers a little breathing room to move around your content easily, but layouts of current sites need to “pop” with interactive content to be truly effective.